-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.A small band of grassroots advocates has been helping communities in Sierra Leone secure better deals for their land, says Sonkita Conteh, from paralegal organisation Namati
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.A small band of grassroots advocates has been helping communities in Sierra Leone secure better deals for their land, says Sonkita Conteh, from paralegal organisation Namati

 Three years ago I wrote about how communities in Sierra Leone were getting the short end of the stick in large-scale land transactions.
 Many did not understand the provisions of the complex lease agreements they were signing.
 Not only are these leases legally complicated, they are sometimes signed under pressure and are not always translated into a community’s local language.